 Prepare the fish cakes by cutting them into strips that are about 1” long and 1⁄2” wide pieces.
 Next, you’ll prepare the two kinds of onions by slicing them and mince the garlic.
 You want everything to be ready to throw into the frying pan.
 Grab all of the other ingredients so they’re within reach, such as soy sauce, fish sauce, black pepper, and the Dasida beef flavor soup stock powder.

-We hope you enjoy this Korean Stir-Fried Fish Cake (bokum odeng) recipe!
+We hope you enjoy this Korean Stir-Fried Fish Cake (Eomuk Bokkeum or Odeng Bokkeum) recipe!

 Other Non-Spicy Side Dishes (Banchan) Recipes To Try